travelaudience/kubernetes-nexus/docs/usage/using-nexus-with-docker.md

 }
 ```

-Grab the base-64 encoded value in `auth` and run:
+One is to copy the base-64 encoded value of key `auth` and run:

 ```bash
 $ cat << EOF | base64